Starting salaries for aeronautical engineers range from £20,000 to £28,000.

 Higher starting salaries may be offered to those with Masters or research qualifications.
 Larger, more renowned employers may offer higher salaries.

 Working hours are mainly 9am to 5pm, but extra hours may be required to complete projects to deadlines.
-Aeronautical engineers may work on an 'on-call' consultation basis dealing with such issues as a change in the priority of repairs or in case of an emergency investigation.
+You may need to work on an 'on-call' consultation basis dealing with such issues as a change in the priority of repairs or in case of an emergency investigation.

 Work is undertaken in offices, factory production hangars or aeronautical laboratories.
 You may have to travel to sites and other industrial companies in order to examine or test aircraft.